 What to Shop For:

 Not everything will be on sale.
 Just because you are out shopping the day after Christmas doesn't mean your groceries or hand towels will be on sale.
 Obviously, holiday-themed items are on sale and will continue to be reduced each day from the day after Christmas all the way up to the New Year.

 Bearing that in mind, look for the following:

 - The aforementioned Christmas-themed items (get next year's wrapping paper and tinsel for pennies on the dollar).

 - Home decor

-Pro Shopper Tip: Ask for the actual receipt when applicable from family members instead of a gift receipt.
-You will get more back on the return.
-Another option is to ask for gift cards instead of actual gifts if you have family members who always give you clothes!
+Pro Shopper Tip: Ask for the actual receipt from family members instead of a gift receipt.
+You will get more back when you return the item.
+Another option is to ask for gift cards instead of actual gifts if you have family members who always give you clothes.

-Rakuten is a popular retail shopping app that is formerly known as eBates.
-Users earn points which they can redeem for cash back after they spend money shopping.
-Rakuten has partnerships with over 2,500 online retailers and stores, making it the perfect place to go the day after Christmas to find sales!
+Rakuten is a popular retail shopping app.
+Users earn points that they can redeem for cash back after they spend money shopping.
+Rakuten has partnerships with over 2,500 online retailers and stores, making it the perfect place to go the day after Christmas to find sales.

 - Deal of the day

 - Support local businesses with their shop local tab